The Truth About Meditation: Myths, Fears, and Misconceptions

 Is Meditation a Placebo?

 Meditation is the literal training of our mind to be focused, patient, highly aware and highly peaceful.
-It trains our mind to tap into the inner peace and joy within.
-While it is not a placebo, placebos are actually a very powerful tool we can all use in our lives.
+It trains our mind to tap into the peace and joy within.
+While it is not a placebo, placebos are actually a very powerful tool we can all use in our daily lives.
 Placebos are why a sugar pill can cure someone of their cancer.
 Simply believing something is helpful does make it so.

 When we first start meditating, we’re not just learning a new thing.